 With the proper care, a travertine tile floor will last a lifetime.
 Regularly sweep your travertine floor to remove grit and prevent surface scratches.
 The limestone in travertine reacts negatively with acidic substances like vinegar and citrus resulting in permanent stains, so be sure to clean your travertine surfaces with pH neutral, stone-friendly cleaners.

 Not all travertine needs to be sealed, but this does help to prevent liquids from soaking into the travertine, and prevents acid-based stains.
 A sealed travertine floor will need to be resealed about every 3-5 years, depending on usage.

 Get Started in Pittsburgh Today

 Travertine tile provides a beautiful and elegant look while promising longevity and durability over the course of a lifetime.
 Call Floor Coverings International Greater Pittsburgh today to schedule your free, in-home design consultation and we’ll help you find the perfect stone tile for your Pittsburgh home.
 We proudly serve Pittsburgh, Mt.
-Lebanon, Wexford, Cranberry and surrounding areas.
+Lebanon, Wexford, Cranberry, Mars and surrounding areas.

 You May Also Enjoy: